joexbayer/RetrOS-32/readme.md

 For native compilation you will need:
  * i386-elf-gcc, i386-elf-ld and i386-elf-g++ for MacOS.
  * build-essential and gcc-multilib for Linux / WSL (ubuntu)
+ *   Also need: grub2, xorriso and xxd (for using Grub as bootloader)

 ### Installation